KonstantinSorokin/Wallet/README.md

   - `./gradlew clean build` (Linux OS).
 * When the building process finishes, resulting jar will be placed to folder `./buidl/libs`.
 * Recommended way of starting the jar file is to open the console, navigate to the folder containing the jar file and run `java -jar Wallet-0.0.1-SNAPSHOT.jar`.
+Application logs and full stack traces of errors will appear in the console window.
 The application can then be stopped by pressing Ctrl-C in the console window.

 ###  API description